 To add a Qt version for cross-compilation:

-- In the Version field, enter a name for the Qt version.
+- In Version, enter a name for the Qt version.
 If you add the path to Qt first, this field is filled automatically.

 - In Host, select Linux WSL or Linux SSH.

-- In the Path field, enter the path to the Qt installation.
+- In Path, enter the path to the Qt installation.

-- In the Compiler field, enter the cross-compiler to use.
+- In Compiler, enter the cross-compiler to use.
 The default value is g++.